Explore and support Lowell like the locals do!

 #2: KEEP LOWELL UNIQUE

 Locally owned businesses cater to the cultural base of the neighborhoods they serve.
 Where we live, shop and play is the foundation of our community.
-Unique businesses are vital to the diverse character of Lowell's Downtown and neighborhoods.
+Unique businesses are vital to the diverse character of Lowell's downtown and its neighborhoods.

 #4: REDUCE ENVIRONMENTAL IMPACT